b45ch1/algopy/documentation/sphinx/index.rst

 that are implemented as Python programs.
 Particular focus are functions that contain numerical linear algebra functions as they often appear in statistically motivated functions.
-The intended use of AlgoPy is for easy prototyping and not for high-performance evaluations.
-More precisely, the used algorithms are in principle suitable for high-performance computations but there is considerable overhead.
+The intended use of AlgoPy is for easy prototyping at reasonable execution speeds.
+More precisely, for a typical program a directional derivative takes order 10 times as much time as time as the function evaluation.
+This is approximately also true for the gradient.

 What can AlgoPy do for you?
 ----------------------------